[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 Soft-failures added here: https://github.com/os-autoinst/os-autoinst-distri-opensuse/pull/5248

-#26 Updated by okurz about 3 years ago
+#26 Updated by okurz over 3 years ago

 - Status changed from Resolved to Feedback